|Photo of completed model, built by Chris Andrews|

 The model represents the DB in "as delivered" form.
 As is common, some changes were made over the working life of the locos.
 The most significant change is to the steps.
 The steps at the ends were built out so as to be vertical, rather than inset on the original loco (to clear platforms).
 Also the side steps behind the cab, which were originally attached to the front bogie, were replaced with longer steps hanging down from the underframe.

-The expected "kit" cost will be about $410 per loco.
+The "kit" cost is about $410 per loco.
 This is a bit more than initially estimated, partly due to the fact that the DB is a large loco.
 Also, i.Materialise have removed the discount for ordering multiple parts, which adds a bit to the cost of the smaller parts (bogies, fuel tank, etc.).
 (Actual cost subject to variation due to exchange rate variations against the Euro and/or prices increases in 3D printing.
 Current pricing is based on AU$1.00 = 0.666 Euro.)

 Note that the majority of the 3D-printed parts will be printed in "Standard Resin" by i.Materialise.
 Standard resin is a relatively new material and is translucent with a yellow tint.
 The "Prime Gray" material, used for most previous Marbelup Models items, is still available but is about 30% more expensive than previously.
 Initial indications are that the print quality of Standard Resin is equal to or better than Prime Gray, and the material specification indicate that it is stronger and less brittle.